Shelled city in north Ukraine fears becoming 'next Mariupol'

 “The walls were shaking so much," he said.
 “I thought my house would collapse any minute and I would be left under the rubble.”

-Andrea Rosa in Kharkiv, Ukraine, Nebi Qena in Kyiv, Ukraine, Robert Burns in Washington, Lujain Jo in Doha, Qatar and Associated Press journalists around the world contributed to this report.
+Andrea Rosa in Kharkiv; Nebi Qena in Kyiv; Cara Anna in Lviv and Associated Press journalists around the world contributed to this report.

 Follow the AP's coverage of the war at https://apnews.com/hub/russia-ukraine